DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/CareServices-Parameters.md

 # Care Services Parameters

 The parameters for Care Services are contained within the standard Dynamics 365 Care Services parameter form.
-Navigate to Care services > Setup > Care services parameter
+Navigate to Care Services> Setup > Care Services parameter

 ## General
-On the General tab of the Care services parameters form, you can configure the generic type of care services business logic
+On the General tab of the Care Services parameters form, you can configure the generic type of care services business logic

 ### Non care services statement

-When the "Use customer statement name" parameter is enabled (Yes) in Care Services Parameters, the system will use the value entered in the Customer Statement Name field in customer table when generating the Customer Statement.
+When the "Use customer statement name" parameter is enabled (Yes) in Care Services Parameters, the system will use the value entered in the Customer Statement Name field in the Customer table when generating the Customer Statement.
 1. Care services billing statement.
 2. Care services accommodation payment statement.

 ### Payment cancellation parameter
-Activate cancel payment option for summarized transactions Selecting the Activate cancel payment option for summarized transactions allows users to cancel customer payments even when the bank transaction has been summarized into a single bank transaction.
+Activate cancel payment option for summarised transactions Selecting the Activate cancel payment option for summarised transactions allows users to cancel customer payments even when the bank transaction has been summarised into a single bank transaction.
 The bank transaction will be adjusted by the amount of the cancelled payment.

 ### Address and contact purpose
 Previous occupant update email
-When a new service entry is created the system checks to see if anyone else is being billed for charges related to that accommodation.
+When a new service entry is created, the system checks to see if anyone else is being billed for charges related to that accommodation.
 If a billing schedule line is found those charges are ended and an email is sent to advise of this.

 |  **Field**  | **Description** |